praekeltfoundation/patterns/docs/age-gateway.rst

 Age Gateways
 ============

+This page is an early work in progress.
+Please don't rely on it for anything yet.

 Introduction
 ++++++++++++

 In campaigns where alcohol brands are involved, an Age Gateway is required.
-This document covers the Age Gateway requirements of the Diageo sites (Smirnoff, Guinness, etc)
+This document covers the Age Gateway requirements of the Diageo sites (Smirnoff, Guinness, etc).
+An age gateway prompts the visitor for country and date of birth, in order to confirm that the visitor is of legal drinking age in their region.
+Visitors who are not of drinking age will receive an explanation and will be denied access to the rest of the site.

 Types of Age Gateways
 +++++++++++++++++++++

 - Diageo's "The Perfect Age Gateway", Web - This is a javascript-based age gateway hosted on the Neo platform.
 It provides an overlay over the current site, allowing visitors a sneek peek which results in more follow-through.
 This age gateway doesn't work on devices that doesn't have javascript support or have it disabled.

-- Jmbo Age Gateway, Web -
+- Jmbo Age Gateway, Web - An age gateway implemented by Praekelt for the Jmbo content management system (TODO: is this Jmbo specific?
+What about the AG used in GFM?)

-- Jmbo Age Gateway, Mobi -
+- Jmbo Age Gateway, Mobi - An age gatweay implemented by Praekelt for mobi sites built on Jmbo

-- USSD Age Gateway -
+- USSD Age Gateway - An age gateway developed for the USSD platform.

 Scope of Work
 +++++++++++++